 The biggest driver of long-term investment returns is the minimization of psychological investment mistakes.
-As Baron Rothschild once stated: "Buy when there is blood in the streets."
-This simply means that when investors are "panic selling," you want to be the one that they are selling to at deeply discounted prices.
-The opposite is also true.
-As Howard Marks opined: ?The absolute best buying opportunities come when asset holders are forced to sell.?
-As an investor, it is simply your job to step away from your "emotions" for a moment and look objectively at the market around you.
-Is it currently dominated by "greed" or "fear?"
-Your long-term returns will depend greatly not only on how you answer that question, but to manage the inherent risk. ?The investor?s chief problem? and even his worst enemy? is likely to be himself.? - Benjamin Graham
+As Baron Rothschild once stated: PBuy when there is blood in the streets.?

+•This simply means that when investors are panic selling,? you want to be the one they are selling to at deeply discounted prices.
+Howard Marks opined much of the same sentiment: PThe absolute best buying opportunities come when asset holders are forced to sell.?
+As an investor, it is simply your job to step away from your pemotions? for a moment and look objectively at the market around you.
+Is it currently dominated by greed? of fear??
+Your long-term returns will depend greatly not only on how you answer that question, but to manage the inherent risk.

+?The investor?s chief problem ? and even his worst enemy ? is likely to be himself.?•?
+Benjamin Graham

-As I stated at the beginning of this missive, "Market Timing" is not an effective method of managing your money.
+As I stated at the beginning of this missive, Market Timing? is not an effective method of managing your money.
 However, as you will note, every great investor through out history has had one core philosophy in common; the management of the inherent risk of investing to conserve and preserve investment capital.

-"If you run out of chips, you are out of the game."
+?If you run out of chips, you are out of the game.?